-Emergency Dentistry in Marrero, LA: Dental Care Right When You Need It
+Emergency Dentist Serving Marrero: Dental Care Right When You Need It

 Dental emergencies can happen at any time, and it’s important to have a dentist that you can rely on.
 Marrero, LA dentist Dr. C.J.
 Landry provides dental emergency services and immediate treatment for knocked-out teeth, loose or missing fillings, broken dentures and dental appliances, bleeding gums, and soft tissue injuries.